WIC Grants To States (WGS) (10.578)

 Records

-State agencies must maintain records as necessary to support the use of EBT grant funds in accordance with the Grant Agreement.
+State agencies must maintain records as necessary to support the use of all grants to States funds in accordance with the Cooperative Agreement.
 Such records must be retained for a period of 3 years after the date of submission of the final report for the fiscal year to which the records pertain, except that if audit findings have not been resolved, the records shall be retained beyond the three year period as long as required for the resolution of the issues raised by the audit.

 Financial Information